Robert Howland

 Robert Leslie Howland (25 March 1905 – 7 March 1986) was an English track and field athlete who competed in the shot put.
 He represented Great Britain in the 1928 Summer Olympics.

+Biography

 He was born in Berkhamsted and died in Saffron Walden.

-In 1928 he finished 20th the Olympic shot put event.
+In 1928, he finished 20th the Olympic shot put event.

 At the 1930 British Empire Games he won the silver medal in the shot put competition.
 Four years later at the 1934 British Empire Games he won again the silver medal in the shot put contest.

+Howland medalled ten times between 1929 and 1939 in the shot put event at the prestigious AAA Championships.

 He became a senior tutor and professor of Classics at St. John's College, Cambridge, England.